CenterForDigitalHumanities/navplace-viewer/README.md

 ## IIIF
 Thank you to the [IIIF Community](https://iiif.io/community/) for their help with this pocket project.
 [IIIF Maps](https://iiif.io/community/groups/maps/) and [IIIF Maps TSG](https://iiif.io/community/groups/maps-tsg/) members provided valuable code review, functionality review, resource testing and feedback.
 [IIIF Training](https://iiif.io/get-started/training/) with Glen Robson provided resources and user expectations.
 These factors are what make this useful.

-This viewer is built to support [IIIF Presentation API 3 Defined Resource Types](https://iiif.io/api/presentation/3.0/#21-defined-types) (Collection, Manifest, Range, Canvas) with the [`navPlace` property](https://iiif.io/api/extension/navplace/).
+The Navplace Viewer is built to support [IIIF Presentation API Defined Types](https://iiif.io/api/presentation/3.0/#21-defined-types) (Collection, Manifest, Range, Canvas) with the [`navPlace` property](https://iiif.io/api/extension/navplace/).
 To supply a resource, provide the URL in the address bar by adding the IIIF Content State parameter `?iiif-content=` or by using the prompts in the interface.
 The `navPlace` property contains [GeoJSON-LD](https://geojson.org/geojson-ld/) and is [Linked Data 1.1](https://www.w3.org/TR/json-ld11/) compliant.

+Now in beta: the Annotation Viewer also supports [W3C Web Annotation](https://www.w3.org/TR/annotation-model/) 'Annotation' and 'AnnotationPage' types!
+To supply a resource, head to [annotation-viewer.html](https://map.rerum.io/annotation-viewer.html).
+You can provide the URL in the address bar by using the `?iiif-content=` or `?data=` URL parameters, or by using the prompts in the interface.
+It is expected that Annotations used will contain [GeoJSON-LD](https://geojson.org/geojson-ld/) bodies and be [Linked Data 1.1](https://www.w3.org/TR/json-ld11/) compliant.

 ## Functionality Notes